 Upcycling isn’t exactly a wealth building exercise; you’re not going to upcycle your way into a million dollars.
 But it absolutely can save you hundreds or thousands a year, depending on what kind you do and how much of it you do.

-Let’s say, for example, you save all your small glass jars that things like yogurt or spaces come in.
+Let’s say, for example, you save all your small glass jars that things like yogurt come in.
+Instead of tossing these in the trash or recycling, you can use them as small containers for things like hair elastics or matchbooks.

 Investing is how people grow wealth, so we are all for that here at Bravely.
 (We even have an investing 101 class to walk you through how to get started.)